speedment/speedment/README.md

 <p>
 <img src="https://raw.githubusercontent.com/speedment/speedment-resources/master/src/main/resources/logo/Speedhare_240x205.png" alt="Spire the Hare" title="Spire" align="right" /><span>Speedment accelerates your development speed and makes programming so easy and fun!</span>

 When you use Speedment for database querying, you do not have to learn a new APIs or use complex ORMs.
-Everything is *standard Java 8* and works out of the box!
+Everything is <strong>standard Java 8</strong> and works out of the box!
 </p>